-The English Profile research programme is the latest stage in a process dating back to the 1970s, when John Trim and Jan van Ek developed the original Threshold series, the first systematic specification of learning objectives for the English language.
+The English Profile research programme was the latest stage in a process dating back to the 1970s, when John Trim and Jan van Ek developed the original Threshold series, the first systematic specification of learning objectives for the English language.
 This series contributed to the development of the Common European Framework (CEF) and remains a cornerstone of research and materials development in language testing and teaching.

 English Profile builds on this research, working with the functional approach to the CEF level descriptions.
 However, the programme is distinguished from previous work in the field through several innovative features: